Don Drysdale: Death

 On July 2, 1993, Drysdale worked the television broadcast for the game between the Dodgers and the Montreal Expos at Olympic Stadium.
 After the game, he returned to his room at the hotel the team was staying at, Le Centre Sheraton.
 As the team left for the stadium the next morning, Drysdale was not with them.
 Several broadcast team members were sent back to the hotel once the team realized Drysdale had not arrived at the stadium, and when hotel personnel went up to Drysdale's room they discovered his body lying face down on the floor.
 The cause of death was ruled to be a heart attack, and the coroner's report determined that Drysdale had been dead for at least eighteen hours by the time he was found.

 The Dodgers noted the death of their former star pitcher during the broadcast of the game later on that day.
 Drysdale's broadcasting colleague Vin Scully, who was instructed not to say anything on the air until Drysdale's family was notified, announced the news of his death by saying, "Never have I been asked to make an announcement that hurts me as much as this one.
 And I say it to you as best I can with a broken heart."
-Fellow broadcaster Ross Porter told his radio audience, "I just don't believe it, folks."
+He later described it "the toughest broadcast" of his career.

 While this was going on, word reached Drysdale's former White Sox colleague Ken Harrelson as he was calling that evening's game against the Baltimore Orioles at Comiskey Park for WGN television.
 Harrelson relayed the information to his audience, barely able to keep his composure while doing so.
 Dick Enberg, his broadcast partner with the Angels, said, "Every day was a good day when you were with Don Drysdale."

-Drysdale was replaced by Rick Monday in the broadcast booth.
+Sandy Koufax, his former teammate, said of Drysdale's sudden death: "Don is one of those people you didn't think anything could ever happen to.
+This is a very hard thing to deal with."

 Among the personal belongings found in Drysdale's hotel room was a cassette tape of Robert F. Kennedy's victory speech after the 1968 California Democratic presidential primary, a speech given only moments before Senator Kennedy's assassination.
 In the speech, Kennedy had noted, to the cheers of the crowd, that Drysdale had pitched his sixth straight shutout that evening.
-Drysdale had apparently carried the tape with him wherever he went since Kennedy's murder.
-Ronald Reagan was also a fan of Drysdale.
+Drysdale had apparently carried the tape with him wherever he went since Kennedy's assassination.

+Drysdale's funeral was held in Hall of the Crucifixion-Resurrection in Glendale, California.
+The ceremony was conducted by John Werhas, Drysdale's former teammate who had become a pastor in retirement.
+Vin Scully, Tommy Lasorda, Bob Uecker, and Orel Hershiser gave eulogies.
 Drysdale's body was cremated and his ashes were placed in the Utility Columbarium in the Great Mausoleum at Forest Lawn Memorial Park in Glendale, California.
 They were returned to his family in February 2002 and scattered the next year.

-Media

-Television
+Television appearances

 Drysdale was a popular guest star in several television programs: